Pope Agapetus II: Pontificate

 After receiving requests from both Louis IV of France and Otto I of Germany, Agapetus granted privileges to monasteries and nunneries within their respective kingdoms.
 He also was sympathetic towards Otto's plans to restructure the bishoprics within Germany, which were eventually aborted due to pressure exerted by William of Mainz.
-Around 948, Agapetus, granted the Archbishop of Hamburg the right of consecrating bishops in Denmark and other northern European countries instead of the pope.
-The pope was also allegedly asked by a Danish king named Frode, now considered legendary, to send missionaries to his kingdom.
+Around 948, Agapetus granted the Archbishop of Hamburg the right of consecrating bishops in Denmark and other northern European countries instead of the pope.
+The pope was also allegedly asked by a Danish king named Frode, now considered mythical, to send missionaries to his kingdom.

 Agapetus was also asked to intervene in a dispute between Herhold, archbishop of Salzburg and Gerard, bishop of Lauriacum, who both claimed the title of metropolitan of all Pannonia.
 Agapetus dispatched a letter to the two claimants, in which he stated that the diocese of Lauriacum had been the metropolitan church of all Pannonia before the invasion of the Huns.
 However, following the ravages inflicted by them, the metropolitan had transferred his see to another city, and since that time Salzburg had been raised to an archbishopric.
 Consequently, both lawfully occupied their respective sees, and both were to retain their rank and diocese.
 Agapetus ruled that jurisdiction over western Pannonia would rest with Herhold, while the eastern part, along with the regions occupied by the Avars and the Moravians, would fall under Gerard.

 In Italy, Agapetus wrote to the dukes of Beneventum and Capua, demanding that monasteries be returned to the monks whom they had displaced.
 He also deposed the bishops of Termoli and Trivento who were accused of simony.
 Hoping to rejuvenate the religious life of the clerics in Italy, Agapetus, with the blessing of Alberic, asked for the abbot of Gorze Abbey to send some of his monks down and join the monastic community attached to the church of Saint Paul Outside the Walls.

 Agapetus died on 8 November 955, and was succeeded by Alberic's son, Octavian, who took the papal name of John XII.
 He was buried in the Lateran basilica, behind the apse, and close to the tombs of Leo V and Paschal II.
 Agapetus was noted for his caution and for the sanctity with which he led his life.